sunteja/Internet-of-Things-PE-project/README.md

 Please download the dataset from [here](https://www.kaggle.com/johnsmith88/heart-disease-dataset). <br/> <br/>

 ## Installing TenSEAL
+* Before installing TenSEAL, make sure that the latest version of the PyPy library is installed.
+If you are using a MacOS then, you can install PyPy by running the following two commands in a terminal ```bash curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py``` and ```bash sudo python get-pip.py ``` commands.
+If you are not using a MacOS then, just directly download the PyPy library from [here](https://www.pypy.org/download.html).
+You can find the MacOS version of PyPy here too.
+Make sure you download the recent most version of it.
-For installing TenSEAL, please refer to the instructions given [here](https://github.com/OpenMined/TenSEAL/blob/main/README.md).
+* After installing PyPy, for installing TenSEAL, please refer to the instructions given [here](https://github.com/OpenMined/TenSEAL/blob/main/README.md).
 Please go through the tutorial section to learn how to use this library for homomorphic encryption.